 In order to get class credit for attending a philosophy talk:

 - Be sure the talk is authorized for this purpose.
-Any talk listed under Philosophy Events in the sidebar or announced on my website is automatically authorized.
+Any talk listed under Ethics Center in the sidebar or announced in What's Up for your class is authorized.

-- In the subject heading write: Attendance credit, your name, your class.
+- In the subject heading of the e-mail write: Attendance credit, your name, your class.

 - No late summaries are accepted under any conditions.
-Late means "received after midnight."
+Late means "received after midnight on Sunday."

-- Your summary should be about one single-spaced page.
+- Your summary should be about one single-spaced page and it must contain multiple (3-5) well-composed paragraphs.

 - Check your syllabus to see how many summaries you can submit for credit and how the credit is calculated.